Chlorpromazine: Medical uses

 Chlorpromazine is used in the treatment of both acute and chronic psychoses, including schizophrenia and the manic phase of bipolar disorder, as well as amphetamine-induced psychosis.

+Controversially, some psychiatric patients may be given chlorpromazine by force, even if they do not suffer any of the typical conditions the drug is prescribed for.

 In a 2013 comparison of fifteen antipsychotics in schizophrenia, chlorpromazine demonstrated mild-standard effectiveness.
 It was 13% more effective than lurasidone and iloperidone, approximately as effective as ziprasidone and asenapine, and 12–16% less effective than haloperidol, quetiapine, and aripiprazole.

 A 2014 systematic review carried out by Cochrane included 55 trials that compared the effectiveness of chlorpromazine versus placebo for the treatment of schizophrenia.
 Compared to the placebo group, patients under chlorpromazine experienced less relapse during 6 months to 2 years follow-up.
 No difference was found between the two groups beyond two years of follow-up.
 Patients under chlorpromazine showed a global improvement in symptoms and functioning.
 The systematic review also highlighted the fact that the side effects of the drug were 'severe and debilitating', including sedation, considerable weight gain, a lowering of blood pressure, and an increased risk of acute movement disorders.
 They also noted that the quality of evidence of the 55 included trials was very low and that 315 trials could not be included in the systematic review due to their poor quality.
 They called for further research on the subject, as chlorpromazine is a cheap benchmark drug and one of the most used treatments for schizophrenia worldwide.

 Chlorpromazine has also been used in porphyria and as part of tetanus treatment.
-It still is recommended for short-term management of severe anxiety and psychotic aggression.
+It is still recommended for short-term management of severe anxiety and psychotic aggression.
 Resistant and severe hiccups, severe nausea/emesis, and preanesthetic conditioning are other uses.
 Symptoms of delirium in hospitalized AIDS patients have been effectively treated with low doses of chlorpromazine.